 The multicontainer functionality provided by balena is built around the Docker Compose file format.
 The balena device supervisor implements a subset of the Compose v2.1 feature set.
 You can find a full list of supported and known unsupported features in our device supervisor reference docs.

-At the root of your multicontainer application, you'll use a
+At the root of your multicontainer release, you'll use a

 docker-compose.yml file to specify the configuration of your containers.
 The